 AAS Mission and Vision Statement

 The American Astronomical Society (AAS), established 1899, is the major organization of professional astronomers in North America.
-The membership (~7,000) also includes physicists, mathematicians, geologists, engineers and others whose research interests lie within the broad spectrum of subjects now comprising contemporary astronomy.
+The membership of about 7,000 also includes physicists, mathematicians, geologists, engineers, and others whose research interests lie within the broad spectrum of subjects now comprising contemporary astronomy.

 The mission of the American Astronomical Society is to enhance and share humanity’s scientific understanding of the Universe.